Cloud7050/ff-mine/docs/guides/arr/shiva.md

 Blade:

-- While the boss is equipping, MT runs through her to stack with the party for Icebrand
+- While the boss is equipping, MT runs through her to stack with the party for Icebrand.
+MT then goes back to B
-- After Icebrand, MT goes back to B and waits to dodge Glacial Bash
+- For Heavenly Strike, MT should hold W to quickly reclose the distance and avoid the boss moving too much
-- After Heavenly Strike, MT repositions boss back on A
+- MT then waits to dodge Glacial Bash by running through the boss again

 Staff: